opulo-inc/docs/docs/semi-assembly-4-0/frame/index.md

 ## Rails

-1. Remove the left and right leg assemblies from the second tray.
+1. Remove the left and right leg assemblies (Y1 & Y2 rails) from the second tray.
+They are stacked on top of each other.

     ![alt text](img/IMG_2737.webp)
     ![alt text](img/IMG_2738.webp)

-1. Remove the two aluminum rails from underneath the cable chain in the first tray.
+2. Remove the two aluminum rails from underneath the cable chain in the first tray.

     ![alt text](img/IMG_2739.webp)
     ![alt text](img/IMG_2740.webp)
     ![alt text](img/IMG_2741.webp)

-1. Stand the left and right leg assemblies upright on the tabletop as shown below.
+3. Stand the left and right leg assemblies upright on the tabletop as shown below.
 The left leg assembly has a cable harness labeled `Y1`, and the tensioner arm pivot is on the left.
 The right leg assembly has a cable harness labeled `Y2` and the tensioner arm pivot is on the right.
 Check the photos below for reference.

     ![alt text](img/IMG_2745.webp)
     ![alt text](img/IMG_2746.webp)

-1. Tilt the left Y gantry on its side as shown.
+4. Tilt the left Y gantry on its side as shown.

     ![alt text](img/IMG_2748.webp)

-1. Remove `2x` M5x10mm socket head screws and `2x` T-slot nuts from your hardware bag.
+5. Remove `2x` M5x10mm socket head screws and `2x` T-slot nuts from your hardware bag.

     ![alt text](img/IMG_2749.webp)